 Pepe's New Haven, Connecticut

-To be in charge of Vogue's 73 Questions Project
+To conduct Vogue's 73 Questions Project